leonardo-simeone/online-gaming-club/README.md

 * I deployed the website using GitHub pages.
 The steps to do so, were the following:
     * In the GitHub repository project menu, click on the cog wheel marked as Settings.
-    * Once in settings, on the left hand side of the screen click on the Pages tab.
+    * Once in settings, on the left-hand side of the screen click on the Pages tab.
-    * In the Pages tab select "Deploy from a branch" in the drop down menu from "Source".
+    * In the Pages tab select "Deploy from a branch" in the drop-down menu from "Source".
     * Right under the Source dropdown menu there is the "Branch" menu, from it select "Main" and "/(root)".
     * Click on save and refresh the page after a few minutes to give GitHub time to process the deployment.
     * At the top you will see the generated link to "Visit site" already deployed.